Is higher-education a necessity? Is it a must for everyone to have it?

 - Work with power-driven pumps to transfer liquids, gases and semi-liquids and powdered materials.

-- Maintain an understanding of all games used at the Casino, as well as policies or tricks employed in those games.
+- Maintain an understanding of all games used in the Casino, as well as policies or tricks employed in those games.

 This job can be done by high school graduates.